 - Our Use of Data

 - Any personal Data you submit will be retained by Hove Village Ltd for as long as you use the Services and Systems provided on the Web Site.
-Data that you may submit through any communications System that we may provide may be retained for a longer period of up to TWELVE MONTHS.
+Data that you may submit through any communications System that we may provide may be retained for a longer period, as governed by English law.

 - Unless we are obliged or permitted by law to do so, and subject to Clause 4, your Data will not be disclosed to third parties.
 This includes our affiliates and / or other companies within our group.